 Please read this page fully.
 This form applies to rescue facilities transferring and owners surrendering.

-MAKE SURE YOU FILL THIS SURRENDER FORM OUT ONCE WE have a pick up or on the delivery date
+IF WE AGREE to accept your horse, THEN NEXT, MAKE SURE YOU FILL THIS SURRENDER FORMย OUT ONCE WE have a pick up or on the delivery date

 Heart of Phoenix IS NOT a sanctuary.
 We work to see all horses adopted.
 We Never Euthanize for space.
 A healthy, safe and happy horse remains with us until adoption, no matter the age, even if that takes years or never happens at all.